Business Name Generator

 2.1

-Register for state taxes.
+Register for taxes.

-Register for state taxes.
+Register for taxes.

 DC's Office of Tax and Revenue provides an online service center for new business registration filing services.
-In general, businesses selling a product will need to register for sales tax, and businesses hiring employees need employee withholding insurance tax and state income tax.
+In general, businesses selling a product will need to register for sales tax, and businesses hiring employees need employee withholding insurance tax and income tax.

 Doing a New Business Registration with the Office of Tax and Revenue will allow you to register for sales and use tax, specialized sales tax, street vendor tax, ballpark fee tax, personal property tax, and sports wagering tax when registering with your Social Security Number or Individual Taxpayer Identification Number.
 To be eligible to register for all other tax accounts, you will need to use your Federal Employer Identification Number.